wix-incubator/angular-tree-control/README.md

 - `selected-node` : [Node] binding for the selected node in the tree.
 Updating this value updates the selection displayed in the tree.
 Selecting a node in the tree will update this value.
 - `expanded-nodes` : [Array[Node]] binding for the expanded nodes in the tree.
 Updating this value updates the nodes that are expanded in the tree.
 - `on-selection` : callback called whenever selecting a node in the tree.
 The callback argument is the selected node.
+- `on-toggle-select` : callback called whenever selecting or deselecting (in multi-select mode) a node in the tree.
+The callback argument is the clicked node and selected state.
 - `on-node-toggle` : callback called whenever a node expands or collapses in the tree.
 The function arguments are the toggled node and a boolean which is true for expansion, false for collapse.
 - `options` : different options to customize the tree control.
   - `nodeChildren` : the name of the property of each node that holds the node children.
 Defaults to 'children'.